 Local comprehensive beach management plans are required to be reviewed by the local government every five years.
 Additionally, updated revisions are required to be submitted for state approval every ten years.
-DHEC has prepared interim guidelines to assist communities preparing to revise their local comprehensive beach management plans while the state plan is being revised.
+DHEC has prepared interim guidelines to assist communities preparing to revise their local comprehensive beach management plans.

 The state Beachfront Management Act (S.C.
 Code Ann. § 48-39-250 et seq ) establishes the statutory guidance and state policies, which directs all state beachfront activities and decisions.
 The Act is implemented through a variety of mechanisms at the state and local levels, including through the State Comprehensive Beachfront Management Plan and Local Comprehensive Beach Management Plans.

 In accordance with the state's Beachfront Management Act, local comprehensive beach management plans are required, at a minimum, to include the following ten elements: